RiadTech/sentiment-prediction/README.md

 ## Usage

-Download the data folder and put on the same folder as the sentiment file
+Download the data folder and put on the same folder as the '''sentiment.ipynb''' file